This is the web version of my newsletter. Subscribe to get it delivered to your inbox every Thursday.

 Such a simple question.
 Such a transformative answer.

-My Lesson: Sometimes the best competitive advantage isn’t doing more than competitors.
+The lesson: Sometimes the best competitive advantage isn’t doing more than your competitors.
 It’s doing what actually matters.

-The Opportunity I See: Every generic touchpoint in your client relationship is a chance to create something remarkable.
+Every generic touchpoint in your client relationship is a chance to create something remarkable instead.

 P.S.
 Next week: “The Legend of Tony: 390 Commits of Business Evolution” - How building a real business is exactly like completing The Legend of Zelda, and why the model decomposition breakthrough unlocks £10k+ MRR opportunities.